Heaven and Nature

 Saturday 7 November 2020

 Continuing pandemic restrictions on travel and meetings will cause us to hold a video conference for up to 40 people virtually at Corpus Christi College, Oxford.

 We publish here brief details of the six discussion papers contributed by scholars from the UK, Canada, Australia, the USA, France and Poland.

 Apply by email on either of two days 19 or 20 October to take part in the ‘Heaven and Nature’ video conference.
 Because we may not have room for all who are interested, we invite people to apply rather than make an actual registration on these two days three weeks before the conference.
 State that if you receive contributors’ conference papers, you will respect the authors’ rights, and that you will not forward or make further use of conference papers without the permission of the author.
 Returning the application will be taken to imply your agreement.

-Optionally, give a word or two in an email about your background or interest, and say if you are a current member.
+Optionally, give a few words about your background or interest, and say if you are a current member.

 An application form is available here, for return to the address below